Team-Immersive-Intelligence/ImmersiveIntelligence/src/main/resources/assets/immersiveintelligence/ie_manual/en_us/ii_warfare/bullet_production.md

 # core_component
 @upgradable

 The Projectile Workshop can be upgraded to become a Projectile Filler.
-This changes the role to filling [cores] produced by other Projectile Workshops using <link;bullet_components;§o§nComponents§r;>.
+This changes the role to filling

+[cores] produced by other Projectile Workshops using <link;bullet_components;§o§nComponents§r;>.

-Tha amount of components can be specified using the interface or through the data system.
+An amount of components can be specified using the interface or through the data system.
 The max amount is determined by the core type.

 # ProWor 3
 The core is produced in the **Projectile Forge** using various metal nuggets, such as lead.
 Keep in mind to use [the appropriate metal for the job](bullet_cores)